iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.optum___12.0.16.005_01/report.md

 > Positive<br> :date: __2020-12-29 16:29:15__

 > I love this app i can see a trained professional in the comfort of my home.
 Thank you to the doctors and nurses that participate on this app<br> :date: __2020-12-29 01:43:27__

-> Works great!
-Excellent sound.<br> :date: __2020-12-28 19:00:16__

-> Easy.
-The one thing you want with telemedicine is ready.
-This is just that!<br> :date: __2020-12-26 18:07:55__

-> Now clinic app disconnected at the beginning of my appointment and didn't come back on.<br> :date: __2020-12-24 22:54:30__

-> Very happy with my visit today.
-Would use hilary schroeder again with no hesitation.<br> :date: __2020-12-24 16:26:02__

-> SO happy that there's someone who can see me at 4am, & they take my insurance.
-This saved me as it's 4am on Christmas Eve & there's no way I'd be able to see my Primary Care Dr today (& I didn't WANT TO anyway because of COVID, for a simple medical issue that doesn't need a visit, but I do need an Rx).
-I don't want to go to ANY Dr or ER or Urgent Care right now because of COVID!
-This app was EASY & FAST, & now I can RELAX, get my Rx when the pharmacy opens, & I'm good to go!
-Thank you.👍😊<br> :date: __2020-12-24 13:47:57__